Backpacking Summer Camp

 What kind of medical training do your staff have?

 All Wild Society guides are certified in CPR and first aid.
-Backcountry guides have Wilderness First Aid certifications and there is at least one Wilderness First Responder on every backcountry adventure!
+Backcountry guides have Wilderness First Aid certifications and there is at least one Wilderness First Responder (usually two!) on every backcountry adventure.

 How do guides communicate when they are in the backcountry?